blobcity/ai-seed/README.md

 [<img src="https://cloud.blobcity.com/assets/images/badge.png" height="25" style="margin-bottom:-15px" />](https://cloud.blobcity.com)

 ## Contribute
 We welcome contributors.
 Want to make a correction, or add a code template?
 Simply send us a pull request, and we will accept if it is upto the mark.
+Some of our templates are still WIP.
+You will know which ones when you open them.
+We would appreciate your help in completing them.